Fishtaco2006/5-Unique-Lighting-Tricks-To-Transfom-Your-Dark-World/docs/lighting-colliders-audio/lighting-tricks.md

 Adds directional lighting and creates tension or focus.

 **How to use it:**
-- Go to Public Assets, search for a ***search light***, drag it into the world and rename it Search Light.
+- Go to Public Assets, search for a ***search light***, drag it into the world and rename it Search Light (Make sure the y-rotation is 180 degrees).

   <img width="1054" height="614" alt="image" src="https://github.com/user-attachments/assets/5b7326c8-6fb3-474c-82c3-f2c3db1c2944" />